matty-jones/blaskbot/README.md

 ## Current commands: ##
 * !bb: BEEP BOOP
 * !blaskoins: Outputs your current blaskoins and rank information
+* !buydrink: Buy a drink for yourself and your pals.
+Syntax: !buydrink <number> <users>.
+Defaults: 1, self.
 * !calc: CALCULATED
 * !clip: Outputs a random clip.
 Can also output a clip with specific ID (!clip <ID>) or from a specific viewer (!clip <VIEWER>), and mods can add clips using !clip add <SLUG> <AUTHOR>.
 * !dece: DECE
 * !discord: Outputs discord link
+* !drink: Take a drink!
+Don't go mad...
+Default 1.
+* !drinks: See how many drinks you have left.
 * !help: Outputs the list of commands that the user has permission to run
 * !roll X: rolls a dX for a random integer
 * !schedule: Outputs the schedule information